thorrockstar/pulsar_p3_repmod_odin/README.md

 Energy Consumption
 ==================

-The watch currently draws about 13 µA (0.013 mA) of current, if the display is not lit up.
-Assuming your silver oxide batteries would have 160mAh, the battery life time would be still about a year, depending how often you use the display.
+The watch currently draws about 8 µA (0.008 mA) of current, if the display is not lit up.
+Assuming your silver oxide batteries would have 160mAh, the battery life time would be about a year, depending how often you use the display.
 You may use Alkaline batteries but I suggest to use Silver Oxide batteries having 1.55V and a larger capacity.

 Setting the Time & Date of the Replacement Module
 =================================================